Block Phishing Emails Now Before Your Data Gets Compromised

 Email phishing isn’t just a scam, it is also annoying.
 Receiving those unwanted emails in your inbox frequently is something nobody wants to deal with.
-Phishing emails are the ones which compel you to provide and reveal personal information about yourself, some even going as far as to prompt you to reveal financial information.
+Phishing emails are the ones that compel you to provide and reveal personal information about yourself, some even going as far as to prompt you to reveal financial information.
 Under no circumstance should you ever reveal any personal and confidential information about yourself from websites which you don’t trust.

 Phishing emails are tricky because of how misleading they can be.
-Often, these scam mails will closely resemble websites which you either frequently use or are already familiar with.
+Often, these scam emails will closely resemble websites which you either frequently use or are already familiar with.
 The common things which phishing emails attempt to get from you include:

 - Your username and password